atlas by clearpeople

 Create a strategy

-Before launching a knowledge management system, it's important to first identify the goals and objectives of your organisation, and plan how an effective KM can help you achieve these aims.
-By planning ahead, you'll cut back on time wasted and build something relevant to your organisation's needs.
+Before launching a knowledge management system, it's important to first identify the goals and objectives of your organization, and plan how an effective KM can help you achieve these aims.
+By planning ahead, you'll cut back on time wasted and build something relevant to your organization's needs.

 Invest in user-friendly technology